storyandpixel/appdocumentary.com/_posts/2017-11-4-los-angeles-premiere.md

   <iframe class="embed-responsive-item" src="//player.vimeo.com/video/241264857?title=0&amp;byline=0&amp;portrait=0&amp;color=ffffff" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-The Los Angles Premiere of App: The Human Story comes to the beautiful Art Theatre in Long Beach's historic Retro Row, Thursday, Nov 16th, at 7:30 pm.
+The Los Angeles Premiere of App: The Human Story comes to the beautiful Art Theatre in Long Beach's historic Retro Row, Thursday, Nov 16th, at 7:30 pm.

 This feature length documentary gives a voice to the passionate community of indie app developers.
 App: The Human Story is a look at the coming of age of an all new art form.